Whale watching in the Azores

 PeopleWe only work with local suppliers who employ at least 80% local people which means financial benefits to families here.
 The land based lookouts whose immense skill at tracking the animals previously earned money from whaling now earn money from tourists - an enormous change that we are passionate about supporting.
 Many of their adult children now skipper the whale watching boats and work within the small scale tourism.

 Our whale watching company offers presentations in local schools to educate the children about the marine life on their doorstep with an emphasis on conservation.
 They are also planning to host an Azorean Whale Festival to promote the islands as one of the key locations worldwide to see whales.
 The Dolphin and Whale Connection donates a percentage of it's profits to the World Cetacean Alliance (WCA), helping to protect whales and dolphins worldwide.

 All the activities we recommend locally are run by Azoreans and are designed to maintain good relationships between visitors and the local people.
 For example, we sell and promote only local crafts to our guests to support local craft makers and artisans and to spread tourism income to many islanders.
 Our favourite restaurants are all run by Azorean people, and we do recommend that our visitors try the delicious local cuisine while supporting sustainable local fishermen in particular.

 As well as whale watching we offer geological and cultural tours hosted solely by experienced local guides with an in-depth knowledge of their island and its landscape.
-These trips include climbing the volcano (Portugal's highest peak!) and exploring the underground caves.
 We support the local vineyards where guests can sample the fantastic Azorean wine and take these locally produced gifts back to people at home.